 Story C – Is there a call for me?
 I know seminary is not for me.
 In the School for Ministry, I can deepen my faith, receive knowledge to become a competent minister.
 It fits with the time and money I can give.
 I’m not sure I’ll serve a congregation, but I have developed a great skill set.
 It helps me to serve more effectively as a layperson.

-The Region of IL & WI and the Illinois Conference are offering generous subsidies for the students to greatly reduce the cost of attending the School for Ministry.
+The CCIW and the Illinois Conference are offering generous subsidies for students to reduce the cost of attending the School for Ministry.
 A new minister can afford to take classes and will not have to travel to make each class.

 We’re creating the next crop of ministers – a new way of education for a new day in ministry.

 A gifted and passionate Board is leading this start-up ministry.
-Please pray for this great group of servants as this new ministry is being formed.
+Please pray for this great group of servants as this new ministry takes shape.
 These are exciting times!

 Watch this space for more updates and the expanding horizons of the School for Ministry.